krishandevx/Lodgr/README.md

 mergeParams: true lets your nested router access parameters from its parent route path.
 It’s essential for routes like /listings/:id/reviews.

 Let me know if you want a visual of how the routing structure looks too!

+### Stateful and Stateless

+Stateful store session information and state and stateless doesn't store it.
+We are using stateless currently. but, we try to make our session stateful by using express session.
+We are currently using sessionStore as memoryStore but it is not meant for production purpose. for that we will choose another store

+### connect flash
+We use it to flash messages as indicators in our app single time and it is a type of middleware and it is mainly works with the combination of redirects

+We use res.local. bcz this property to set variables accessible in templates rendered with res.render.
+The variables set on res. locals are available within a single request-response cycle, and will not be shared between requests. mtlb hm kisi bhi msg ko res.locals m save kr skte h agr hme wo ejs m use krna h.

+We must have to use flash before our routes